 - In the Studio's Lobby, select the OBS Virtual Cam as the camera input.

-If you do not see the OBS Virtual Camera to select, restart your browser.
+If you do not see OBS Virtual Camera, restart your browser or try these troubleshooting steps.

 Text or graphics you add in OBS will look reversed in the Riverside Studio because your video is mirrored by default.
-The video track recorded by Riverside is not mirrored and will look like it does in the OBS preview.
+The video track recorded by Riverside is not mirrored and will look as it does in the OBS preview to other participants.